 For development grants it is important to keep in touch with HLF as your project progresses.
 We will undertake a formal review at an appropriate point.
-For development grants with projects involving capital works, the review is likely to be when your plans are in line with RIBA work stage 2 (or old RIBA work stage C).
-You can see RIBA's plan of work by following the link below https://www.architecture.com/files/ribaprofessionalservices/practice/ribaplanofwork2013overview.pdf.
+For development grants with projects involving capital works, the review is likely to be when your plans are in line with RIBA work stage 2.
+You can see RIBA's plan of work by visiting its website.
 The timing of the review will be discussed at the start up meeting.
-The review will look at progress across all areas of the project including development of the activity plan, architectural proposals, project business plan, management and maintenance plan, costs and other relevant documentation.
+The review will look at progress across all areas of the project including development of the activity plan, architectural proposals, project business plan, costs or other relevant documentation.

-A review may involve a meeting with HLF staff, monitors and mentors as needed.
+A review may involve a meeting with HLF staff and consultants as needed.
 The review will consider:

-- if the proposed project and its outcomes changed significantly since the first round pass was awarded - if the project risks have changed significantly since the first round pass was awarded - if there been any significant changes to the project costs or partnership funding since the first round pass was awarded
+- if the proposed project and its outcomes changed significantly since the first round pass was awarded. - if the project risks have changed significantly since the first round pass was awarded.